Tattoo FAQ

 34) What if I don’t like it?

-Congratulations!
-You made it!
-Good job!.
-Thank you for reading everything.
-The code-word is Blackbird.
 You will need to enter the code word on the contact form to prove you have read FAQ.
-If you do not enter the correct code word, or ask questions in the consult form that are already covered in the FAQ, text me repeatedly, or call me, you have failed the first test, you shall not pass, and I will not get back to you.
-Sorry.
-Otherwise, lets do this!
+Suppose you do not enter the correct code word, or ask questions in the consult form that are already covered in the FAQ, text repeatedly, or call….you have failed the first test, you shall not pass go, and we will not get back to you.
+Please understand every policy has multiple names attached to it over the years and is here for a reason.Thank you for understanding.
+Let’s do this!

 To schedule a consultation appointment, or be considered for the waiting list, please use the contact/scheduling form 🙂 or Click Here